rugix/rugix-bakery/README.md

 ## Using Rugix Ctrl with Other Build Systems

-Rugix Bakery is the easiest way to get started, but it's not the only option.
-If you already have a favorite build system or must use Yocto, you can integrate [Rugix Ctrl](https://github.com/rugix/rugix) directly using our [open-source Yocto layers](https://github.com/rugix/meta-rugix).
+If you have no prior experience with Linux and embedded devices, Rugix Bakery is the easiest way to get started.
+If you are already using Yocto, you can integrate Rugix Ctrl directly using our [open-source Yocto layers](https://github.com/rugix/meta-rugix), which are equally well supported.

 ## ⚖️ Licensing